Risks

 Risk management |

-Ensure identification, select and manage tax risks as a basis for indirect tax management and reporting, ascertain that unacceptable but existing tax risks are identified and that clear, timely communication on tax status, tax activities and tax risks takes place. |
+Ensure identification, selection, and management of tax risks as a basis for indirect tax management and reporting.
+Ascertain that unacceptable but existing tax risks are identified and that clear, timely communication on tax status, tax activities, and tax risks takes place. |

 |